MediWound (NASDAQ:MDWD) Now Covered by Analysts at StockNews.com

-StockNews.com initiated coverage on shares of MediWound (NASDAQ:MDWD – Get Rating) in a report published on Sunday.
-The firm issued a sell rating on the biopharmaceutical company’s stock.
+StockNews.com initiated coverage on shares of MediWound (NASDAQ:MDWD – Get Rating) in a report published on Monday.
+The brokerage issued a sell rating on the biopharmaceutical company’s stock.

-Other equities research analysts also recently issued reports about the stock.
-Aegis dropped their price objective on shares of MediWound from $9.00 to $7.00 and set a buy rating on the stock in a report on Monday, March 21st.
-Zacks Investment Research downgraded shares of MediWound from a buy rating to a hold rating in a report on Saturday, March 19th.
-One research analyst has rated the stock with a sell rating, one has given a hold rating and three have assigned a buy rating to the company’s stock.
-According to MarketBeat, the company currently has a consensus rating of Hold and a consensus price target of $5.69.
+Other equities research analysts also recently issued research reports about the stock.
+Zacks Investment Research downgraded shares of MediWound from a buy rating to a hold rating in a research report on Saturday, March 19th.
+Aegis dropped their target price on shares of MediWound from $9.00 to $7.00 and set a buy rating for the company in a research report on Monday, March 21st.
+One analyst has rated the stock with a sell rating, one has issued a hold rating and three have issued a buy rating to the company.
+According to data from MarketBeat.com, the company presently has an average rating of Hold and a consensus target price of $5.69.

 MediWound Ltd. is a biopharmaceutical company engaging in the development, manufacture, and commercialization of products to address needs in the fields of severe burns, chronic wounds, and other hard-to-heal wounds.
 Its product is NexoBrid.
 The company was founded by Lior Rosenberg and Marian Gorecki in 2001 and is headquartered in Yavne, Israel.